The Bountiful Benefits of Bilberry

 Bilberry joins the blueberry, cranberry, lingonberry, and huckleberry as fruits from the Vaccinium genus of shrubs.
 Just like their American cousins, bilberries contain fiber, as well as healthy nutrients, including:

 - 20 to 60 g of dried berries

 - 160 to 480 mg of powdered extract

 Both of the registered dietitians we consulted reiterated the importance of eating 8 to 12 servings of fruits and vegetables daily.

 Tucker adds, “Our whole bodies do not rely on just one or two nutrients for optimal health.
 Yes, our eyes may benefit from adding bilberries to our diet.
 More importantly, they need a support system of nutrients to remain healthy throughout our lifetime.”

 Where Can You Find Bilberry?

 Anytime you shop for a supplement, consider these questions: How is the supplement produced?
 Is it processed without harmful solvents or other additives?
-Is the company reputable?
-Do they offer proof of the tests they perform (including verification that what’s on the label is really what you’re buying and that they’ve tested for microbes, heavy metals, etc.)?
 Are they making claims that sound too good to be true?
 Keep in mind that supplement companies have to abide by industry standards for their claims, which are regulated by the U.S. Food and Drug Administration.